Home » Water Quality » Tap Water » Is London Tap Water Safe to Drink? (Water Quality Report)

 London Water Quality Report: What Is in the Water?

-Municipal water in London is clean and plentiful.
-It consistently adheres to UK standards for safe drinking water.
-London water does not cause bacterial illnesses that arise in many other parts of the world, and locals and tourists can feel confident about drinking it.
+Municipal water in London consistently adheres to UK standards for safe drinking water.
+It doesn’t cause bacterial illnesses that are a problem in many other parts of the world, and locals and tourists can feel confident about drinking it.

-Compared to water systems in other major global cities, London’s water contains fewer contaminants.
-However, engineers note that lead pipes are still in use in parts of the city, particularly in buildings constructed before 1970 when the UK government outlawed this metal in plumbing.
+London’s water system contains fewer contaminants than those in other major global cities.
+However, engineers note that lead pipes are still in use in parts of the city, particularly in buildings constructed before 1970, when the UK government outlawed this metal in plumbing.

 People who own and live in older buildings should be aware of the possibility of contamination and take steps to replace the pipes with safer alternatives.